AkshatKapo/E-Commerce_Webiste_Prototype/README.md

 #### In the code section, there is the demo of the website along with all the coding required to make it.
 Including HTML, CSS, and Javascript.

 ## Test Case
-#### As the name says, the test case folder has the table of test cases
+#### As the name says, the test case pdf has the table of test cases

 ## Project Main Folder